He prosecuted child sex predators. Now, he’s going after Meta for allegedly enabling them | KRDO

 The company said in a December blog post that it had launched technology to proactively detect and disable accounts displaying suspicious behaviors and that it formed a Child Safety Task Force.
 Meta also says it has removed hundreds of thousands of accounts, groups and devices for violating its child safety policies.

-In January — after Torrez’s lawsuit was filed and ahead of the Senate committee hearing on online youth safety — Meta rolled out additional youth safety features, including restricting adults over the age of 19 from messaging teens who don’t follow them.
+In January — after Torrez’s lawsuit was filed and ahead of the Senate committee hearing on online youth safety — Meta rolled out additional youth safety features, including updating teens default privacy settings to restrict anyone they don’t follow from messaging them, including other teens.
+The move comes after Meta in 2021 restricted adults over the age of 19 from messaging teens who don’t follow them.

 Ann Olivarius, senior partner at the law firm McAlister Olivarius who has worked on cases related to sexual abuse and exploitation, said similar cases against other internet firms have not been successful because of the power of Section 230 protections.

-Note: Correction: An earlier version of this story incorrectly stated the timing of Meta’s restrictions on teen messaging.
-Adults were restricted from messaging teens who don’t follow them starting in 2021.